Liberato Cacace: Wellington Phoenix

 On 2 February 2018, Cacace made his debut for the senior side, coming on as a substitute in a 4–0 defeat against Sydney FC in the A-League.
 Following the end of the 2017–18 A-League season, and having made seven appearances for the club, Cacace signed a three-year professional contract with Wellington Phoenix.

 In the 2018–19 season, following the departure of Scott Galloway and injury to Tom Doyle, Cacace became the first-choice left-back under new manager Marko Rudan, one month after his 18th birthday.
 Cacace scored his maiden A-League goal against Central Coast Mariners in an 8-2 victory on 9 March 2019, becoming the club's youngest ever goalscorer at 18 years and 163 days.
 After playing more minutes than any other Wellington Phoenix player that season, Cacace won the club's Young Player of the Year award ahead of fellow starter Sarpreet Singh.

 The following season, Cacace established himself as one of Wellington's most important players, with captain Steven Taylor calling him "the best left-back in the league without a shadow of a doubt".
 On 8 March 2020, Cacace played his 50th game for Wellington Phoenix against Central Coast Mariners, the youngest player in the club's history to do so.

 Sint-Truiden

-After a stellar season with the Wellington Phoenix, Cacace signed a three-year contract with Sint-Truiden for a suspected transfer fee of around €1.2 million.
+After a stellar season with the Wellington Phoenix, Cacace signed a three-year contract with Sint-Truiden for an estimated transfer fee of around €1.2 million.

 Empoli

 On 31 January 2022, Cacace joined Italian Serie A club Empoli on loan, with a conditional obligation to buy.
 The conditions were fulfilled and Empoli purchased the rights on 17 June 2022.
+Across four seasons, Cacace made 76 Serie A appearances and scored 2 goals, and overall including other competitions made 83 appearances.

 Wrexham

-On 18 July 2025, it was announced Cacace joined newly-promoted EFL Championship club Wrexham for an undisclosed fee.
+On 18 July 2025, following Empoli's relegation from Serie A, it was announced Cacace joined newly-promoted EFL Championship club Wrexham for an undisclosed fee.
+On 9 January 2026, Cacace scored his first goal for Wrexham in a 3–3 draw in the FA Cup against Premier League side Nottingham Forest.
+Wrexham would go on to win 4–3 in a penalty shootout.